The Women’s Fund is changing the lives of women and girls right here in our community because of your support.

 About us

 We are a tax-exempt 501(C)(3) nonprofit organization committed to enriching the lives of women and girls so they can do the same for others.
+Through an annual competitive grant application process, we have granted over $1 million to local programs working to build an equitable future for all women and girls.

 Our grantmaking is supported by two endowments, premier fundraising events, corporate sponsorships and generous donors.